ENGINEERING ASSURANCE

 Assurance

-Independent engineering judgment over the build — stage-gating, acceptance criteria, design review, and the assurance that each phase is sound enough to support the next.
-The discipline that prevents organizations from inheriting problems they cannot later fix.
+Independent engineering judgment over the build: stage-gating, acceptance criteria, and design review that keep each phase sound enough to support the next.

 AI